 First, the name ALOHA LOLO...what does it mean?
 This is a question I am often asked.
-Aloha is a Hawai'ian greeting and farewell used in Hawai'i, a place I visit often and where my heart pulls me.
+Aloha is a Hawai'ian greeting and farewell used in Hawai'i, a place where my heart pulls me.
 But ALOHA also has a deeper meaning.
 Aloha is a way of life often referred to in Hawai'i as the Aloha Spirit or The Way of Aloha.
 Aloha is being a part of all, and all being a part of me.
 When there is pain - it is my pain.
 When there is joy - it is also mine.
 I respect all that is as part of the Creator and part of me.
 I will not willfully harm anyone or anything.
 When food is needed I will take only my need and explain why it is being taken.
 The earth, the sky, the sea are mine to care for, to cherish and to protect.

 Which leads me to my story; one that is intertwined with many other stories I have collected along the way and has created a beautiful recipe of unconditional love, science and a dash of adventure.
 The knowledge that I have gathered over the years, the experiments with truths and the science I researched and applied to my daily practice of LIVING healed me.
 The combination of daily meditation, natural body movement and a diet that was exactly right for me bettered my own personal health in Body, Mind, and Spirit.
 In sharing me, and the tools I use daily to heal and nurture myself, I AM leading others to heal themselves.